adamsteer/f4g-oceania-pdal/workshop/4-python-and-pdal.md

 # PDAL + python

 PDAL can run python code, or be run *as* python code.
 Why Python?
-That's a user demand question for it's developers!
+Because thats what I use!
+PDAL also has Java and Julia bindings, which you can explore as you need to.

 In order to make it go, PDAL needs to be compiled with Python bindings.
 Fortunately that happens already for both Conda and Docker installation.
 If you're building PDAL from scratch, make sure you include Python.

 ## Using Python functions in pipelines

 Python functions can be run as part of a `pipeline` using `filters.python`.
 This is handy for customised processing - for example reducing colour bitness, or inverting a dimension.
-Here's an example pipeline calling a Python function to invert the Z Dimension for a multibeam SONAR dataset.
-To keep you on your toes, I've introduced a new `readers.text` here - and show a way to go from XYZ to LAZ (or any PDAL writable format)
+Here's an example pipeline calling a Python function to invert the Z Dimension - which might be useful if you're dealing with bathymetry data.
+To keep you on your toes, I've introduced a new `readers.text` here - and show a way to go from a text file to LAZ (or any PDAL writable format) as we go.

+The input file for this example is in the resources directory for this repository: [../resources/bathymetry-example.txt](../resources/bathymetry-example.txt)

 ```
 [
   {
       "type" : "readers.text",
-      "filename" : "inputfile.txt",
+      "filename" : "bathymetry-example.txt",
       "separator" : " ",
       "header" : "X Y Z Intensity",
-      "skip": 0
+      "skip": 1
     },
     {
       "type":"filters.python",